Staff & Administrator Development Trainings

 - Intervening effectively using relational power, not positional power

 Schools and youth-serving organizations everywhere are being negatively impacted by youth-on-youth mistreatment.
 These incidents of bullying, harassment, put-downs, and exclusion are far too common and far too costly.
-This mistreatment is getting younger, meaner, harder to identify, and more acceptable.
+This mistreatment is getting younger, meaner, harder to identify, and more acceptable in youth culture.

 Bullying and related behaviors undermine student achievement, are harmful to young people’s social and emotional development, and can erode staff morale.
 Even though there are policies and consequences designed to deter these behaviors, research has shown that these measures alone are not enough.
 Reducing bullying and violence can be achieved by equipping all staff with a greater understanding of the complex nature of bullying and increasing skills for building strong youth-adult relationships.

 This engaging and informative workshop will help staff/faculty members understand the nature and extent of emotional and physical violence, relational aggression and cyberbullying – and their impact on learning/academic achievement, attendance and participation in school, child/youth development, and school climate and security.
 The session will demonstrate ways to significantly increase the ease and effectiveness of adult interactions with students.
 Participants will leave equipped with better observation, relationship and intervention skills that they can immediately use to:

 • identify, prevent and de-escalate student mistreatment

 • be more proactive in building trust with students, inspiring them to break the “code of silence” and report potentially unsafe situations to adults

 • equip and empower students to prevent and reduce bullying and violence